jimmy947788/gowasm-use-clib/README.md

 The project is divided into three main directories:

-1. `libmyaes`: A C language-based AES library.
+1. `myaeslib`: A C language-based AES library.
 It is compiled using the Emscripten compiler and includes Makefile for building and installing the library.
-2. `mywasm`: Contains Go code for the WebAssembly module that utilizes the libmyaes for encryption.
+2. `mywasm`: Contains Go code for the WebAssembly module that utilizes the myaeslib for encryption.
 It is compiled using the TinyGo compiler and includes Makefile for building and installing.
 3. `goserver`: A simple HTTP server written in Go that serves the WebAssembly module and provides an interface to interact with the AES encryption functionality.

 ## Getting Started